Typeform/js-api-client/README.md

 - Adding multiple members at once is possible using an array of emails

 #### `workspaces.removeMembers({ id, members })`
-- Remove members to a workspace for the given ID
+- Remove members from a workspace for the given ID
 - `members`: `string` or an `array` and should be the email fo the user
 - Removing multiple members at once is possible using an array of emails